bvaughn/react-virtualized/docs/Grid.md

     ? '...'
     : <User user={user} />

-  // Style is important since it specifies how the cell is to be sized and positioned.
+  // Style is required since it specifies how the cell is to be sized and positioned,
+  // and React Virtualized depends on this sizing/positioning for proper scrolling behavior..
   // By default, the grid component specifies, calculates, and initializes the following style properties:
   //    height
   //    width